 Tadburn Meadows Local Nature Reserve

-Despite being a relatively small site, Tadburn Meadows plays host to a mosaic of habitats so formed due to the varying hydrology of the wet valley bottom and dry valley sides.
-The fast flowing Tadburn stream runs through the site and is surrounded by wet willow and alder dominated woodland.
-Meadows can also be found South of the Tadburn stream.
-The reserve is home to many of the country's best loved species from the green woodpecker and kingfisher, to water voles and common spotted orchids.
+Despite being a relatively small site, Tadburn Meadows plays host to a mosaic of habitats so formed due to the varying hydrology of this site.
+The Tadburn stream runs through the site and is surrounded by wet willow and alder dominated woodland.
+Wet meadows can also be found South of the Tadburn stream, which are particularly valuable for pollinators such as butterflies and bees.
+The reserve is home to many of the country's best loved species from the green woodpecker, kingfisher and common spotted orchid.